nguyenphuminh/scaling-blockchains/README.md

 ## What to do?

-Before going into any solution, it's worth saying that you can not scale a blockchain network just by what it is.
+Before going into any scaling solution, it's worth saying that you can not scale a blockchain network just by what it is.
 If you simply reduce the block time and tune up the block size, it only makes the hardware requirements of running a node for the network higher.
 For example, Ethereum currently has a 12 second block time and roughly 1.5mb block size which brings a hardware requirement of 8gb RAM and a duo-core CPU, comparable to an average person's computer.
 Bitcoin, which has a 10 minute block time and a 1mb block size, can even be ran on a phone back in 2010!
 Now, let's take a look at Solana, it has a 0.5 second block time and a theoretically-possible 128mb block size, and here are the requirements to barely run a node for it:

 <div align="center">
 	<img src="./assets/solana-reqs.png">
 </div>

 To gain performance, Solana developers make it so that only the super-rich and datacenters can run nodes!
+(For clarifications, "nodes" are user nodes - a mini-server you use to sync and read data from the blockchain, not miners or validators!)

-Not being able to run nodes make the network centralized as users have to rely on centralized node providing services like Infura, Moralis, Quicknode, etc. The only way to scale up a blockchain is to move the heavy work out of the blockchain while having some connection to the chain and/or use cryptographic tricks so that even when tasks are not entirely done on the blockchain, it still works correctly and trustlessly.
+Not being able to run nodes make the network centralized as users are **forced** to rely on centralized node providing services like Infura, Moralis, Quicknode, etc. The only way to scale up a blockchain is to move the heavy work out of the blockchain while having some connection to the chain and/or use cryptographic tricks so that even when tasks are not entirely done on the blockchain, it still works correctly and trustlessly.

 Ideally, "good" scaling solutions are:
 - "Decentralized" - People can perform those off-chain computation on their own, or there exists a network with many participants doing that for you, and this network must provide a reasonable way for people to join in (because that network is forever centralized to only those existing participants otherwise).